 Do not despair, however, if your growing space doesn’t have the optimal amount and distribution of sun, since the heat and light provided by sunshine can be augmented (or if necessary reduced) in various ways.

 Augmenting light or heat: Spreading black plastic over the soil around tomatoes will help the soil absorb and retain heat.
 It also reduces water evaporation and controls weeds and some insects, specifically those that winter in soil but then need to become airborne to feed or reproduce.
 (See more on this and other mulching options under mulching, on this site.)

 Any sort of fence or barrier “behind” tomatoes will reflect sunlight and heat back onto them.
 If your main concern is light rather than heat, then use bright or shiny materials.
 Something as simple as an old white sheet strung between sticks or posts will provide quite a good reflective surface.
-If you want to go high-tech, you can buy reflective mylar.
+If you want to go high-tech, you can buy reflective mylar (indoor use only).

 If you’re primarily trying to augment heat, a dark, solid or semi-solid fence or wall, works best.
 This will heat up during the day and release heat at night.
 If, however, you’re growing your tomatoes in an open field where a fence or wall isn’t practical, try just the opposite, and put up something clear or white.
 A sheet of clear plastic or bright cloth will reflect back onto the plants some of the heat they lose at night.